 Let me put the question another way.
 Does God need the Bible in order to communicate with his human children?
 I would agree with Paul when he said, to Timothy, that scripture is useful, or profitable (2 Timothy 3:16).
 But I would not say that it is essential, for the following reasons.

 God was interacting with human beings very effectively long before human beings invented writing.
 (Let’s be clear on that, very important, point.
-Human beings invented writing.)
+Human beings invented writing.
+God did not create human beings with a knowledge of how to write.)
 Writing, as it developed in Eastern Mediterranean cultures, did not reach the level of complexity which allowed humans to write down stories, histories and laws until about 1500BC (which, interestingly, is the earliest date we have for the life of Moses who is widely believed to have written the first five books of the Bible).

-The book of Genesis deals with events that happened before we invented writing.
+The book of Genesis deals with events that happened before humans invented writing.
 Genesis was, obviously, written after writing was invented, but the events recorded there occurred before the invention of writing.
-There is no mention of writing in Genesis.
+There is no mention of anyone writing or reading in Genesis.
 Yet, Genesis makes it clear that God communicated very well with humans including Noah, Abraham and many other people that feature in that book.
 Did God change when humans invented writing?
 I think we would all agree that he did not.

 Human beings invented writing and the Bible is a product of that invention.
 If humans had never invented writing, we wouldn’t have any books at all so we wouldn’t have the Bible.